Volunteering In Mole Valley

 Volunteering during an emergency

-It is difficult to involve new volunteers in the midst of an emergency, so if you would like to be called upon to help during an incident or emergency please contact the Volunteer Action Mid Surrey on the details above before an emergency arises.
+It is difficult to involve new volunteers in the midst of an emergency, so if you would like to be called upon to help during an incident or emergency please contact the Central Surrey Voluntary Action on the details above before an emergency arises.
 They can then see if you can be linked up with a group or agency that could support communities during an emergency.
 They will link you up with the right people so you are ready to help if or when an event happens and an opportunity arises.

 Formal volunteering is only one way that you can support your community during an emergency, you may wish to check on your neighbours or join a local resilience group if there is one in your area.